tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Students are given a formal lecture on boosting, bagging, and its benefits/application in advanced analytics.
 Guided questions are provided to promote student engagement and to re-enforce content.

-Go to the slideshow and navigate to the boosting and bagging section, highlighting the following:
+Go to the slideshow and navigate to the Boosting and Bagging section, highlighting the following:

 * Boosting is a set of algorithms as well as the process of combining a set of weak learners into a strong learner.